witrac/iot-embeddedc/README.md

 Installing the Dependencies
 ---------------------------
-a.
 Run the setup.sh file in the iot-embeddedc directory.
-This script will install following Dependencies.
+This script will install following Dependencies and it will copy the dependencies into the lib directory after making necessary changes.

 Dependencies
 ------------